- A Temburong District

 Sungai Belait, flowing through the Belait District, is the second-longest river in Brunei and plays a role in hydrocarbon exploration.
 Its geography contributes to resource development.

-Serasa Bay, located along the northern coast of Brunei, is known for its vibrant coral reefs and is a popular destination for snorkelers and divers.
-Its geography supports marine tourism.
+Kuala Belait Bay, situated along the western coast of Brunei, is known for its rich marine biodiversity and vibrant coral reefs.
+Its geography supports a thriving underwater ecosystem.

-Sungai Belait, flowing through the Belait District, is known for its clear waters and is a popular destination for water-based recreational activities.
+Sungai Pandaruan, flowing through the Belait District, is known for its picturesque surroundings and is a popular spot for recreational activities.
 Its geography enhances outdoor experiences.